graceo246/Tableau-Sales-Dashboard/README.md

 ## Overview

+This Tableau dashboard serves as a comprehensive tool for analyzing sales, product performance, and customer behaviour within the Superstore dataset.
+By utilizing various visualizations and KPIs, stakeholders can gain valuable insights that inform strategic decisions and drive business growth.
 This project focuses on cleaning and analyzing the Superstore dataset by merging it with customer age data.
-The data is cleaned and processed using Python, and the processed data is used to create a Tableau Sales dashboard that provides valuable insights into Overview of the superstore, customer demographics and Product Overview.
+The data is cleaned and processed using Python, and the processed data is used to create a Tableau Sales dashboard that provides valuable insights into an overview of the superstore, customer demographics and Product Overview.

 ## Technologies Used

-Python: For data cleaning and preparation using pandas.
+Python: Python is used for data cleaning and preparation using Pandas.

 Tableau: For visualizing and analyzing the processed data.